Eschatologue/CM_wiki/docs/glossary.md

 ### Player Character

-A player character is a character controlled by a [https://coveryourtracks.eff.org](player).
+A player character is a character controlled by a player

 ---